What Is Corporate Compliance and Why It’s Important

 The Purpose of a Corporate Compliance Program

-This can help your organization avoid waste, fraud, abuse, discrimination, and other practices that disrupt operations and put your company at risk.
+The purpose is to protect your business.
+It’s as simple as that.
+But the return on investment could be significant, helping you avoid waste, fraud, abuse, discrimination, and other practices that disrupt operations and put your company at risk.

-Maintaining compliance enables your employees to do their jobs well, keep customers happy, and reach their career goals.
-In turn, this helps your company grow and achieve organizational goals.
+Maintaining compliance equips your employees to do their jobs well, reach their career goals, and keep customers happy.
+In turn, your company can achieve its goals and grow faster.

-In the event that your organization does face a lawsuit, your corporate compliance program will help you in court.
+In the unfortunate event that your organization faces a lawsuit, your corporate compliance program will help in court.

-As one report from Rutgers School of Law put it, “an organization that has made a robust effort to prevent and detect violations of the law by its employees and others acting for it will be treated less harshly than one that was indifferent to complying with the law.”
+As one report from Rutgers School of Law explained, “An organization that has made a robust effort to prevent and detect violations of the law by its employees and others acting for it will be treated less harshly than one that was indifferent to complying with the law.”

 How to Create a Successful Corporate Compliance Program

-The program should be well planned and implemented, with coinciding training programs to guarantee personnel are well versed in all areas of compliance.
+Your program should be carefully planned and implemented, with coinciding training programs to guarantee personnel are well-versed in all areas of compliance.

 Here are a few steps to establish or refine your corporate compliance program:

 Your corporate compliance program won’t run itself.
-There must be one person who’s responsible for managing the program day-to-day.
+One person should be assigned the responsibility of managing the program day-to-day.

-Depending on the size of your organization, you may have one compliance officer or several.
-But in any case, those in charge of the compliance program must have the authority to enforce the rules and hold staff at all levels accountable.
+Depending on the size of your organization, you could have one compliance officer or several.
+Regardless, those in charge of the compliance program must have the authority to enforce the rules and hold staff at all levels accountable.

-Those running the program must have direct access to the company’s governing body – which may include senior management or the board of directors.
+They also need direct access to the company’s governing body, which may include senior management or the board of directors.

 Corporate compliance is about fostering a workplace culture that values integrity and ethical conduct.